-The LP took my license number, wrote down my license plate, or took some other kind of personal information from me.
+Q: The LP took my license number, wrote down my license plate, or took some other kind of personal information from me.
 Will they use it to send the police after me?

-Often these kinds of things are just scare tactics to keep theft from happening again.
+A: Often these kinds of things are just scare tactics to keep theft from happening again.
 If it’s been over 24 hours since you’ve left the store, you’re probably okay.

 I'm a Drug Addict.
 Will I Get Let Off Easy?

-Will a store go easy on me because I’m a drug addict?
+Q: Will a store go easy on me because I’m a drug addict?

-I've prosecuted more drug users than regular kleptomaniacs or light shoplifters.
+A: I've prosecuted more drug users than regular kleptomaniacs or light shoplifters.
 I cannot see a store going easy on you because of your addiction.
 Stores lose millions to drug-addicted shoplifters.
 They are also the most dangerous to deal with.
 Every fist fight I've had in my career, (with the exception of one) was due to someone stealing large amounts of merchandise for drugs.
 Get some help and good luck.

 On Burning the Shoplifter and Dealing With a Tough Economy

-I just left Lowe's without the items I was going to shoplift.
+Q: I just left Lowe's without the items I was going to shoplift.
 The alarm went off on one item so I went back and gave the item back saying I didn’t want to get the item and that I was sorry.
 I was hoping to leave the store.
 The teller checked my items against the receipt and called the people inside the store to ask if they’d seen me.
 I said my kids and I had to head to the bathroom and we left.
-I know I was stupid to do this but times are hard.
+I know I was stupid to do this, but times are hard.
 Will anything happen?

-You'll be ok.
+A: You'll be ok.
 Lowe’s is highly proactive in their fight against shoplifting.
 Their employees are trained to be on the lookout for theft and to attempt to deter it.

 For example, if you stick a $12 hammer inside your coat pocket and you're seen by a loss prevention associate or another employee, you will all of a sudden be surrounded by employees asking if you need assistance.
 This is called "burning the shoplifter.”
 It's an attempt to get you to return the item and leave.
 (At least that's the way Lowes used to be.
 It's been a while since I've been in touch with anyone from their LP department.)

 If you were not stopped with the merchandise outside of the store, you are in the clear.
 You came back on your own, and no matter what excuse you gave, the store did not lose any merchandise, which is all they really care about.
 And you are correct.
-Times are indeed difficult.
-But when times are tough and the economy is not good, most stores are even more vigilant when it comes to shoplifters.
+Times are indeed difficult, but when times are tough and the economy is not good, most stores are even more vigilant when it comes to shoplifters.

-My Friend Stole but I Didn't.
+My Friend Stole, but I Didn't.
 Could I Get in Trouble?

-I had that happen to me when I was a teenager.
+A: I had that happen to me when I was a teenager.
 A friend and I were at the mall and when we left, he pulled a brand new wallet out of his jacket.
 I was pretty mad.

 On Stealing Expensive Things as a Teenager

-If I worked LP at Nordstrom and I found an empty Uggs box and tags, you'd better believe I would be reviewing any video I had to see who took them.
+A: If I worked LP at Nordstrom and I found an empty Uggs box and tags, you'd better believe I would be reviewing any video I had to see who took them.
 Lots of teens have expensive tastes these days, but shoplifting high dollar items is a guarantee that you will eventually get caught.

 Nordstrom is very conscious of its highly priced items and watches them closely.
 You may have gotten lucky that day, but that doesn't mean they don't know who you are.

 Personally, I wouldn't go back.
-I wouldn't be worried about getting arrested for a previous shoplifting, (which LP cannot do), but I wouldn't be comfortable with a small roomful of coffee-breathed LP checking out my every move.
+I wouldn't be worried about getting arrested for a previous theft, (which LP cannot do), but I wouldn't be comfortable with a small roomful of coffee-breathed LP checking out my every move.
 I can virtually guarantee you won't be that lucky with such an expensive item again.
 Nordstrom will prosecute and the police will cuff you and put you in a cell.
 Don't screw up your life.
 You're too young for this crap.

 On Stealing Addiction and Stealing From the Same Store

-You're setting yourself up for jail.
+A: You're setting yourself up for jail.
 If you get caught, you're going to spend an embarrassing 20 minutes in a loss prevention office, go to jail, or both.